cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 Please, refer to this documentation: http://docs.phonegap.com/en/edge/cordova_file_file.md.html<br/>
 Method <i>readAsDataURL</i>: Read file and return data as a base64-encoded data URL.

+<b>IOS Quirks:</b><br/>
+It is not possible to use your computers webcam during testing in the simulator, you must device test.

 <b>Sample:</b><br/>
 Cordova: <a href="https://github.com/cordova-plugin-camera-preview/cordova-plugin-camera-preview-sample-app">cordova-plugin-camera-preview-sample-app</a> for a complete working Cordova example for Android and iOS platforms.